 Even if, in general, you don’t hate your life, I’m sure you’ve had moments of your life that made you think to yourself “I hate my life,” and you’ve found yourself in ruts feeling stuck and lost.

-If you’re having problems figuring out what to do with your life, these insights will help.
+If you’re having problems figuring out how to stop hating yourself, these insights will help.